Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Evaluation

 \subsubsection{Benchmark Results}

-For a timeout of 15 minutes (900 seconds) per benchmark \Proph solves 41/42 benchmarks, \Retro solves 37/42, and \Naive solves 32/42.
+For a timeout of 15 minutes (900 seconds) per benchmark \Proph solves 59/60 benchmarks, \Retro solves 56/60, and \Naive solves 50/60.
 The set of benchmarks solved by \Proph is a superset of those solved by \Retro, which is a superset of those solved by \Naive.
 The cactus plot in Fig.~\ref{fig:cactus} shows the number of benchmarks $y$ that a variant can solve if it is allowed to run each benchmark for $x$ seconds.
-For instance, there are 41 benchmarks that \Proph can solve within 100 seconds, but \Retro and \Naive can only solve 32 and 25 benchmarks, respectively, within 100 seconds.
-Or, for a timeout of 200 seconds, \Proph, \Retro, and \Naive can solve 41, 32, and 32 benchmarks, respectively.
-Overall, \Proph can rapidly solve 41 benchmarks within 100 seconds and then fails to solve the last benchmark within the timeout. \Naive solves 32 benchmarks with a timeout of 200 seconds, but then fails to solve any additional benchmarks within the timeout. \Retro solves 32 benchmarks within 200 seconds and then solves 5 additional benchmarks between 200 and 900 seconds.
+For instance, there are 58 benchmarks that \Proph can solve within 100 seconds, but for \Retro and \Naive there are 50 and 34 benchmarks, respectively, that they can solve within 100 seconds.
+Per-benchmark results are included in Appendix~\ref{sec:full-benchmark-table}.